javierhonduco/blog/_posts/2018-8-31-python-and-gdb.md

 Thanks to Bruno Penteado I learnt that objects with destructors that were part of cyclic references were never garbage collected in CPython 2.

-Given that many people still runs Python2 code in production, I thought it could be interesting to count how many objects and which are they are leaked because of this behaviour.
+Given that many people still runs Python2 code in production, I thought it could be interesting to see which objects are leaked because of this behaviour.

 ```shell
 sudo gdb \